[ Director's Welcome ]

 Yale School of Music Professor Paul Berry will provide context to the theme and the pieces on each Friday night concert during his Pre-Concert Conversations.
 These lectures, along with the introduction of boxed picnic dinners, made Friday nights quite popular with last summer’s audiences.

-As you browse through our diverse offerings this summer, whether a fan of Romantic, Classical, or more contemporary compositions, I’m sure you will find something you’ll like.
-I look forward to seeing you on the beautiful Battell Stoeckel Estate this summer!
+As you browse through our program book this summer, whether a fan of Romantic, Classical, or more contemporary compositions, I’m sure you will find something you’ll like.

 Again, I want to wish you all a warm welcome as we enjoy another wonderful season full of concerts and friends!